 b) Analysis of control cases with supervising analysts

-a) Each candidate must conduct analysis with two control cases with at least four sessions a week.
+a) Each candidate must conduct analysis with two control cases 3 to 5 sessions a week.
 The duration of each control analysis must be at least two years.
 If the analysis is terminated or interrupted earlier, the candidate must start a new case.
 It is recommended to be in supervision also after the two years, and to receive supervision until the completion of the analysis of one of the control cases.

 b) Analysis of each control case requires a different supervisor.